-Whenever we set out to change something, there is a series of choices and actions that we must take in order to implement our desired changes.
-Each decision has to be made before we can act on it, and each step must be taken before we can move on to the next one.
-Al changes are made up of these collections of decisions, and you can change course, make adjustments, and even stop the process at any time.
+Whenever we set out to change something, there is a series of choices and actions that we must take in order to implement those changes.
+Each decision needs to be made before we can act on it, and each step needs be taken before we can move on to the next one.
+All changes are made up of these collections of decisions and actions.
+You have the ability to change course, make adjustments, and even stop the process at any time.

 Start at the Beginning

 Take a couple minutes and think about your goal.
 If you’re having trouble finding your motivation, it might help to ask yourself, Is it really your goal?
-If you realize that your goal was set by people around you like parents, teachers, bosses, or society in general then, whenever possible, reframe the goal to better reflect something you’d like to achieve.
+Is this something you want, or is this someone else’s expectations, like parents, teachers, bosses, or society in general.
+Maybe it’s a combination of the two.
+If that’s the case, reframe the goal to better reflect something you’d like to achieve.